-BIOL 5410 Pathophysiology (4)
+BIOL 5410 Reproductive Pathophysiology (4) Three hours lecture, three hours laboratory

 A study of the pathophysiology of major organ systems of the body.
 Emphasis will be placed on alterations and adaptations of body systems in relation to disease.

 BIOL 5440 Cell and Molecular Biology (4) Three hours lecture, three hours laboratory